claxondesignco/claxondesignco.github.io/_includes/content/ethics-content.md

 ### Funding & Grants

-I don't work with funded startups or companies receiving government grants.
+I hesitate to work with funded startups or companies receiving government grants.
 It's nothing personal, I just think projects go better when it's your own hard-earned cash on the line.

 ### In Closing